Sub-277/Hospital_Readmission_Prediction/README.md

 # 🏥 Predicting Hospital Readmissions for Diabetic Patients

 This project aims to predict whether diabetic patients will be readmitted to the hospital within 30 days using machine learning models.
-The analysis is based on the [Diabetes 130-US hospitals for years 1999–2008 dataset](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008) from the UCI Machine Learning Repository.
+The analysis is based on from the UCI Machine Learning Repository.

 ---